swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 3. Copy all of the files (only) within the subdirectories of `data` into `cleaneddata`.
 (Hint: remember the wildcard.
 If you mess up, you can just delete the contents of cleaneddata, and try again.)

-4. Rename all of the files to ensure that they end in `.txt` (note: it is okay for certain files to end in `.txt.txt`)
+4. Rename all of the files to ensure that they end in `.txt` (note: it is okay for certain files to end in `.txt.txt`, as some already end with `.txt`.)

 **BONUS**